-A variety of educational loan programs are available, including U.S. federal loans, Tuck institutional and international loans, and private bank loans.
-Eligibility varies for each of these loan programs as do rates, terms of repayment, and loan maximums.
+Education loans are only one of the many possible sources of funding to cover the cost of your Tuck education.
+Eligibility varies for each of these loan programs as do rates, terms of repayment, and annual/aggregate loan maximums.
 International students can maximize their options by identifying a U.S. cosigner with positive credit history.

 Tuck adheres to the Code of Conduct policy as established by the Higher Education Opportunity Act.